IMPACT

 Heart of a Lion is more than a film.
 It is rooted in decades of research and a growing body of science demonstrating that people and mountain lions can safely share the same landscapes.

 The families you meet in the film live at the edge of expanding human communities.
-Their future — and ours — depends on informed decisions grounded in evidence rather than assumption.

 The science is clear: proactive coexistence reduces conflict, strengthens ecosystems, and protects both human safety and wildlife.